trastanechora/learn-javascript/2. Getting Started/README.md

 ```
 node --version
 ```
-and if you didn't get any error you should get the version of the `node.js`
+If you didn't get any error you should get the version of the `node.js` and you are ready to rock!